MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 Ensure the following before you start:

-- **Planning**: [Read about](https://technet.microsoft.com/windows-server-docs/networking/sdn/plan/plan-a-software-defined-network-infrastructure) planning a software defined network, and review the planning topology in this document.
+- **Planning**: Read about planning a software defined network, and review the planning topology in [this]((https://technet.microsoft.com/windows-server-docs/networking/sdn/plan/plan-a-software-defined-network-infrastructure) document.
 The diagram shows a sample 4-node setup.
 The setup is highly available with Three network controller nodes (VM), and Three SLB/MUX nodes.
-It shows Two tenants with one virtual network broken into Two virtual subnets to simulate a web tier and a database tier.
+It shows Two tenants with One virtual network broken into Two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.
 - **Network controller**: You should deploy the network controller before you deploy the RAS gateway.
 - **SLB**: To ensure that dependencies are handled correctly, you should also deploy the SLB before setting up the gateway.
 If an SLB and a gateway is configured, you can use and validate an IPsec connection.
 - **Service template**: VMM uses a service template to automate GW deployment.
 Service templates support multi-node deployment on generation 1 and generation 2 VMs.